American Football League: Crisis and success (1960–1961)

-Movement and instability (1962–63)
+Movement and instability (1962–1963)

 While the Oilers found instant success in the AFL, other teams did not fare as well.
-The Oakland Raiders and New York Titans struggled on and off the field during their first few seasons in the league.
+The Oakland Raiders and Titans of New York struggled on and off the field during their first few seasons in the league.
 Oakland's eight-man ownership group was reduced to just three in 1961, after heavy financial losses in their first season.
 Attendance for home games was poor, partly due to the team playing in the San Francisco Bay Area—which already had an established NFL team (the San Francisco 49ers)—but the product on the field was also to blame.
 After winning six games in their debut season, the Raiders won a total of three times in the 1961 and 1962 seasons.
 Oakland took part in a 1961 supplemental draft meant to boost the weaker teams in the league, but it did little good.
 They participated in another such draft in 1962.

 The Titans fared a little better on the field but had their own financial troubles.
 Attendance was so low for home games that team owner Harry Wismer had fans move to seats closer to the field to give the illusion of a fuller stadium on television.
 Eventually Wismer could no longer afford to meet his payroll, and on November 8, 1962, the AFL took over operations of the team.
 The Titans were sold to a five-person ownership group headed by Sonny Werblin on March 28, 1963, and in April the new owners changed the team's name to the New York Jets.